 ACTIVITIES THAT FOCUS ON HONORING DIVERSITY AND ACKNOWLEDGE/VALUE DIFFERENCES

-- Make a conscious effort to include toys/pictures/books/films in your home that feature diverse characters and diverse experiences.
-Examples that are offered as read-alouds online might be Last Stop on Market Street by Matt De La Pena, Under My Hijab by Hena Khan, or the Oscar Winning Short Film Hair Love by Matthew A. Cherry.
+- Story time is an excellent opportunity to introduce early concepts of diversity.
+Make a conscious effort to include toys/pictures/books/films in your home that feature diverse characters and diverse experiences.
+Examples that are offered as read-alouds online might be Last Stop on Market Street by Matt De La Pena, Eyes That Kiss In The Corners by Joanna Ho, Under My Hijab by Hena Khan, or the Oscar Winning Short Film Hair Love by Matthew A. Cherry.

 - Diversify your bookshelf by specifically seeking out media created by people of color.
 Consider these Coretta Scott King Award Winners, or these selections from Inclusive Storytime and The Conscious Kid.